gonzalezJohnas/ObjectRecognitionTrain/README.md

 - **model_dir** => Where to find the model graph (default /tmp/imagenet, it will be automaticly download by the script if not found).

 ## Log and Debug ##
 By default all the summaries of the training rpocess are saved into **/tmp/retrain_logs**.
-With [tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) you can visualize the differents metrics of the training process.
+With [tensorboard](https://www.tensorflow.org/get_started/summaries_and_tensorboard) you can visualize the different metrics of the training process.